JuanWaldmann/webhook-receiver/readme.md

 ## What I'd add next

-- **Exponential backoff** — retries currently happen on a fixed interval; scaling the delay by attempt count (using the existing `last_attempt_at` column) would better reflect real-world retry strategy
-- **Graceful shutdown handling** for the worker and connection pool
 - **Structured logging** (e.g. via `pino`) in place of `console.log`, feeding into a dashboard (Grafana) for observability

 ## What I learned building this

+The hardest parts were the ones that mattered most: understanding *why* raw request bytes matter for HMAC verification, why parameterized queries prevent SQL injection, and why acknowledging a webhook before processing it is a deliberate architectural choice — not just implementation details, but the reasoning a Solutions Engineer needs to explain, debug, and defend in production.

+I also learned how **exponential backoff** and **graceful shutdown** fit into a reliable asynchronous system, from scheduling retries based on previous attempts to properly cleaning up resources when the application terminates.

 This project was built without AI-generated code — every function was written, debugged, and understood line by line, with AI used strictly as a Socratic reviewer and documentation pointer rather than a code generator.
-The hardest parts were the ones that mattered most: understanding *why* raw request bytes matter for HMAC verification, why parameterized queries prevent SQL injection, and why acknowledging a webhook before processing it is a deliberate architectural choice — not just implementation details, but the reasoning a Solutions Engineer needs to explain, debug, and defend in production.